NicholasMoratelli/NicholasMoratelli/README.md

 # Nicholas Moratelli

-AI Researcher in Vision–Language & Multimodal AI
+Research Scientist in Vision–Language & Multimodal AI
-PhD in Artificial Intelligence (Defense April 2026) @ AImageLab, UNIMORE
+PhD in Artificial Intelligence @ AImageLab, UNIMORE

 ## About Me

-🤖 I am an AI researcher working on **Vision–Language Models** and **Multimodal Large Language Models** at **AImageLab**, University of Modena and Reggio Emilia.
+🤖 I am a research scientist working on **Vision–Language Models** and **Multimodal Large Language Models**.

 👀 My research focuses on **knowledge-intensive multimodal reasoning** and **retrieval-augmented generation (RAG)**.

 I work on the **design, training, and evaluation of large-scale multimodal systems**, combining generative models with retrieval, grounding, and structured reasoning mechanisms.

-Alongside academic research, I worked as an **Applied Scientist Intern at Amazon Science (Cambridge, UK)**, conducting research on large-scale multimodal models within the Amazon AGI organization.
+Previously, I worked as an **Applied Scientist Intern at Amazon Science (Cambridge, UK)**, conducting research on large-scale multimodal models within the Amazon AGI organization.

 ---